Extreme procrastination: building a comment system

 <div></div>

-<script src="https://simple-comments.netlify.com/Comments.js"></script>
+<script src="https://simple-comments.netlify.app/Comments.js"></script>

 <script>